Department of Exercise, Health, and Sport Sciences

 Track of Study (30 credits)

 Students must complete one track of study as part of the health sciences major.
-Students who have a two-year Health-Related Associates Degree do not have to complete a track of study (i.e. 30 credits of the A.S. degree will be applied to the Track requirement) except for those interested in pursuing the Occupational Therapy Jumpstart track.
+Students who have a two-year Health-Related Associates Degree do not have to complete a track of study (i.e. 30 credits of the A.S. degree will be applied to the Track requirement) This situation does not apply for students interested in pursuing the Occupational Therapy Accelerated Pathway.

 Wellness Track (30 Credits)